google/purr/README.md

 Support for Mac or Windows may be provided in future, but is not a current priority.

 ### Guide
 purr includes a simple tool to help select the device serial from adb devices, or can read from the $ANDROID_SERIAL environment variable if set.
-Otherwise, purr has three command-line parameters:
+Otherwise, purr has six command-line parameters:

 * -a: Sets custom parameters for adb that will be used as well as the defaults whenever an input stream is selected.
 * -f: Sets custom parameters for fzf.
 Used on top of default parameters.